Here are some pictures, found on one of the computers here on station and are worth sharing with

 VISITORS ARE ASKED TO REMEMBER THAT THIS BUILIDING IS A

 HISTORIC SHRINE.
-ITS CONTENTS
+ITS CONTENTS ARE IRREPLACEABLE.

 PLEASE DO NOT INTERFERE IN ANY WAY WITH ARTICLES IN THIS HUT